Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The spread syntax (...) expands the object's values into an array.
 - We then create a Set using new Set() and pass the array of values.
 - Using colors.values() ensures we only consider values and avoid potential duplicate keys.

+### Time Complexity
+Time complexity of using the spread syntax with new Set() to convert the values of an object into a Set is O(n), where n is the number of properties (key-value pairs) in the object.

 </p>
 </details>